 "Enough talk," snarled the werewolf, "Open this door or die."

 Harry feigned fear in his voice, "Anything, just please don't kill me."
 Harry knew from his incursion into the werewolf's mind, that fear was the expected response to the threat of death.
 Harry knew, somehow, that the wand in the werewolf's possession wasn't as effective while he was transformed into a werewolf.
-"Could I kill him?" the thought came through Harry's pain.
-"I'm not sure, I'd better see what the panel does against an intruder," thought Harry.
+"Could I kill him?" the thought pounded through his pain.
+"I'm not sure I could do it.
+I'd better see what the panel does against an intruder," thought Harry.

 Greyback placed his wand against the side of Harry's temple and urged him forward.

 Harry moved to the panel and touched it with his wand.
-Following McGonagall's instructions, Harry did not look into the panel.
-When he tried to raise his left hand toward the panel, the pain from the broken bones made Harry cry out in agony.
-"I can't reach in to turn the lock," said Harry, half honestly.
+Following McGonagall's instructions, he did not look into the panel.
+When he tried to raise his left hand toward the panel, the pain from the broken bones made him cry out in agony.
+"I can't reach in to turn the lock," he said, half honestly.

 "All right, anything," whimpered Harry.
-His tone was less and less an act.
-He placed his wand tip against the mirr panel.
+His tone becoming less and less an act, he shakily placed his wand tip against the mirr panel.

-There was motion in the panel, Greyback bent slightly and looked into the panel, and was rewarded with a full view of the snapping snarling wolf in the mirr.
-He laughed a cold amused laugh, "That pitiful puppy might scare off girls and little children, but I eat things like that for dessert."
+There was motion in the panel, Greyback bent slightly and looked into the panel, and was rewarded with a full view of the snapping snarling wolf.
+He laughed a cold amused laugh, "That pitiful whelp might scare off girls and little children, but I eat things like that for dessert."

-With that, Greyback placed his left hand against the panel.
-The mirr surface flexed easily and his hand slipped through.
+With that, Greyback placed his left paw against the panel.
+The mirr surface flexed easily and his paw slipped through.
 There was a slight pause, Greyback began, "Where is the locking..."
 He never finished.
-A howl of pain and panic seized the werewolf.
-He aimed his wand at the panel and shouted "Bombarda."
+A howl of pain filled the landing.
+Greyback aimed his wand at the panel and shouted "Bombarda."

-The force of the blow lifted Harry from his feet and smashed him into the wall opposite the door.
-Harry lay on his back, gasping for breath.
-Even though he had seen the blow a fraction of a second before it landed, no amount of warning could have prepared Harry for the pain that seemed to engulf his entire body.
-Through a fog of pain, Harry could see the outline of a huge figure swinging wildly, trying to make another blow connect.
+The force of the blow lifted Harry from his feet and smashed him into the wall opposite.
+He lay on his back, gasping for breath.
+Even though he had seen the blow a fraction of a second before it landed, no amount of warning could have prepared him for the pain that seemed to engulf his entire body.
+Through a fog of pain, he could see the outline of a huge figure swinging wildly, trying to make another blow connect.
 Harry tried to move but his body refused to obey.

-"Get up Potter," said Greyback in a snarl punctuated by pain and panic.
+"Get up Potter," ordered Greyback in a snarl punctuated by pain and panic.

 Harry struggled to move, to turn, to escape in any direction, but unconsciousness dragged his mind down.
-As the cool blackness engulfed him, Harry could sense rather than see the moving arc of a foot swinging toward him in a kick.
+As the cool blackness engulfed him, he could sense rather than see the moving arc of a foot swinging toward him in a kick.
 Mercifully, unconsciousness came faster than the kick.
-Harry never felt it land.
+He never felt it land.

 Unearthly howling roused Harry from unconsciousness.
-It seemed like days had passed, yet here he was on the landing with a snarling werewolf.
-Harry could see the werewolf's left arm sticking out of the mirr panel was bent at an odd angle.
+It seemed like days had passed; yet here he was on the landing with a maniacal werewolf.
+He could see that the werewolf's left arm sticking out of the mirr panel was bent at an odd angle.
 Apparently Greyback's arm had been broken by his own spell as it bounced off the enchanted door.

-Instinctively, Greyback grabbed his left arm with his right hand and attempted to pull it free from the mirr.
+Instinctively, Greyback grabbed his left arm with his right paw and attempted to pull it free from the mirr.
 Bones grated as the werewolf pulled on his arm.
 Through the dust and haze, Harry saw that the werewolf's left arm was being pulled into the mirr panel.
 Greyback struggled and strained, finally putting his feet against the door and pulling directly on his left arm.
 Greyback was so intent on pulling his left arm from the mirr that he didn't notice his right hand come up against the panel and slip inside.
 Harry watched, horror struck, as the werewolf, now up to his left forearm and his right hand in the mirr, started to bite and tear at his own left arm.
 With a mighty snap of his powerful jaws, the werewolf severed his own left arm just below the elbow.
-Blood sprayed the door and pooled on the floor from the severed arm.
+Blood sprayed the door and pooled on the floor from the raw stump.
 The momentum of the pull combined with the freedom provided by severing his left arm, pirouetted Greyback half around.
 Before he could react, his right arm had been pulled inside the mirr nearly to his shoulder.
 The werewolf bit savagely at his own shoulder.
-As he did so, he severed the strap on the leather backpack he was carrying.
-The backpack swung precariously, and with nothing to stop it, it slid from his severed left arm and fell in the center of the stairway landing.
+As he did so, he bit cleanly through the strap on the leather haversack he was carrying.
+It swung precariously, and with nothing to stop it, it slid from his mangled left arm and fell in the centre of the stairway landing.

-Silence thundered in the landing.
-Dust was settling.
+Silence thundered in the landing, dust settled.
 Harry could barely see through the pain caused by his crushed left arm and hand.
-Forcing himself beyond the pain, Harry dragged himself to the center of the room, cradling his left arm, he gathered the leather backpack, the three discarded cloaks and the wands.
-With each breath coming in a labored gasp, he stuffed everything, except his own wand, into the backpack and slung the pack painfully over his right shoulder.
+Forcing beyond the pain, Harry dragged himself to the centre of the landing, cradling his left arm; he gathered the leather haversack, the three discarded cloaks and the wands.
+With each breath coming in a labored gasp, he stuffed everything, except his own wand, into the haversack and slung the pack painfully over his right shoulder.
 Harry started down the unmoving spiral stair.
-He needed Madame Pomfrey.
+He needed Madam Pomfrey.
 He knew if he didn't get help soon he could very well die of shock.

 Harry had made his way to the lower landing when he heard commotion on the other side of the stone gargoyle.
 Moody, Slughorn, and McGonagall burst past the gargoyle and nearly collided with Harry.
 Harry, strength almost spent, consumed by pain, collapsed against Moody.